snowplow-archive/snowplow.github.com/_posts/2014-08-20-iglu-server-0.2.0-released.md

 <h2><a name="auth">3.
 API authentication</a></h2>

 To restrict access to schemas, we have implemented an API key-based authentication system.
-The administrator of your Scala repository server can generate a pair of API keys (one with read access and one with read-and-write access) for each organization.
+The administrator of your Iglu repository server can generate a pair of API keys (one with read access and one with read-and-write access) for any given vendor prefix.
 Users of the repository server will need to provide this API key with each request through an `api_key` HTTP header as shown in the previous examples.

-For example, let's say that your organization is Snowplow Analytics Ltd, you will be given a pair of keys for the `com.snowplowanalytics` prefix and will consequently have access to every schema whose vendor starts with `com.snowplowanalytics`.
-For example, you will have access to any schemas assigned to the `com.snowplowanalytics.snowplow` and `com.snowplowanalytics.iglu` vendors.
+For example, let's say you work for Acme Inc, and so your administrator gives you a pair of keys for the `com.acme` prefix.
+This lets you access every schema whose vendor starts with `com.acme`, for example you will have access to any schemas assigned to the `com.acme.project1` and `com.acme.project2` vendors.

 <h2><a name="diy">4.
 Running your own server</a></h2>

+Running your own Iglu repository server lets you publish, test and serve schemas in support of applications like Snowplow and others.
-If you feel your schemas are sensitive intellectual property, you can run your own server.
-Doing so requires a few steps which will be detailed here.
+Running your own repository server requires a few steps which will be detailed here.

 <h3><a name="install">4.1 Installing the executable jarfile</a></h3>

 You have two options in order to get the jarfile:

-<h4>Download the executable server jarfile directly</h4>
+<h4>1.
+Download the server jarfile directly</h4>

-To get a copy, you can download the jarfile directly from **LOCATION TO BE DEFINED**
+To get a pre-built copy, you can download the jarfile from [Snowplow Hosted Assets] [snowplow-hosted-assets], or directly by right-clicking on [this link] [jar-download] and selecting "Save As..."

-<h4>Compile it from source</h4>
+<h4>2.
+Compile it from source</h4>

-Additionally, you can compile it yourself by cloning the iglu repo:
+Alternatively, you can compile it yourself by cloning the iglu repo:

 {% highlight bash %}
 git clone https://github.com/snowplow/iglu.git